docker/kitematic/CONTRIBUTING.md

 - Semicolons
 - 2 spaces (no tabs)

-#### Checking Javascript code standards with JSHint
+#### Checking Javascript code standards with ESlint

 Run `npm run lint` before committing to ensure your javascript is up to standard.
-Feel free to suggest changes to the lint spec in `.jshint`.
+Feel free to suggest changes to the lint spec in `.eslintrc`.

 We designed Kitematic to be easy to build, extend and distribute for developers.